 2. Walter Johnson 1914 B18 Blanket

 One little known set to some collectors is the B18 Blanket issue.
 These tobacco issue felt squares are roughly a little more than 5″ long on all four sides and will even be encapsulated by some grading companies.
 This issue features Johnson with a white background and red trim around the edges.
 Despite its rarity, it is generally affordable in lower-grade condition.
-Since this spring, at least three have been sold on eBay under $100 and there are some nice examples you can own now for under $200.
+There are some nice examples you can own now for under $300.

 Another non-baseball card (but still able to be slabbed by third-party graders) for the budget-conscious collector is WaJo’s famous 1910 Sweet Caporal Pin, designated as P2 by Jefferson Burdick in his American Card Catalog.
 These collectible pins are a great substitution for collectors that have to avoid the more expensive pursuits such as cigarette or caramel cards.

 Measuring only a little less than 1″ in diameter, these circular collectibles feature a player image, name, and team.
 In higher grade condition, you can see these pins selling for several hundred dollars.
-But if you’re willing to settle on one that shows some wear, it can often be had in the $60-$80 range.
+But if you’re willing to settle on one that shows some wear, it can often be had for a very reasonable cost.
 When looking for these, also note there are two variations.
 Some have smaller letters and some have larger ones with the larger ones seemingly more scarce.

 Along with strip cards, playing game cards are usually one of the most inexpensive routes a collector can take when trying to assemble a pre-war card collection featuring star players.
 Fortunately for Johnson fans, he has one in the 1913 National Game set and another in the nearly identical Tom Barker game of the same year.
 Because of his vast popularity, these aren’t as affordable as some other stars from that set.
 Also hurting the wallet is that these cards were naturally protected inside a game box and are found in better condition more often than not.

-The Johnson card, which features a nice image of him in the stretch position with a stadium background, is still available for a price that’s friendly to most collector budgets.
+The Johnson card, which features a nice image of him in the stretch position with a stadium background, is still available for a price that’s friendly to most collector budgets even in higher grades.

 5. Walter Johnson 1912-13 T202 Hassan Triple Folder Card